mantithetical/tpt/README.md

 Notes:
-* `NaiveDetector` tokenizes and singularizes input, drops non-letters and and performs a case-insensitive string-comparison to the corpora.
+* `NaiveDetector` tokenizes and singularizes input, drops non-letters and performs a case-insensitive string-comparison to the corpus.
 * The program does not account for tenses meaning `analyzed` would be ignored even though it is an American spelling.
 * It does not try to capture intent in any way meaning spelling mistakes and alternate meanings of words are ignored.
 * Non-words are ignored.
 Hypens are acceptable.
-* Compound words such as colorblind are not matched unless colorblind is in the corpus
+* Compound words such as `colorblind` are not matched unless `colorblind` is in the corpus
-* Data from the GraphQL API is fetched in batches with default being 10.
+* Data from the GraphQL API is fetched in batches (the default being 10).
 This behavior can be modified with the `-s` flag

 ```bash